 Mix first five ingredients.
 Barely cover bottom of baking pan with sauce.
 Add tofu slices and cover with remaining sauce.
 Bake, uncovered, at 400° for 25 minutes.
 This keeps well and is a great snack hot, warm or cold.

-First prepared for participants of the Art Course, this soon became a sesshin recipe by popular demand.
+Originally prepared for participants of the art course, this soon became a sesshin recipe by popular demand.
 Especially delicious when served with the herbed yogurt sauce.

 BULGUR & BUTTERNUT SQUASH PILAF